LancyXu/Python/README.md

-# Python
+# Heuristic Algorithm
-This includes some exercises using Python
+This includes some exercises in Heuristic Algorithms